Kulak/vetkakb/Track.md

 ## Permalink, redirect, alternative URL, slug

 These are all terms for alternative URLs used to point to an entry.

+# Alternatives: Custom Entry Type

+The following were my initial thoughts.
+However, designing product and digital downloads exposed the need to create star based design to extend softly the original Entry concept.

+Star design keeps original UI controls unmodified and pushes extension effort into new composite elements such as Product and Digital Download.

+## Custom Data is only in Raw blob

+Ideally raw blob stores all original custom data.

+Cons: SQL queries cannot be used to implement custom search condition on blob data.

+Pros: standard search mechanism can be used as usual.
+There is less confusion about the model.

+## Custom data is stored in custom table

+This solution negaes cons of the RAW only extension.

+However, custom query code has to be written to support lookup.

+In a way this route can be taken later as search optimization solution and not as a core data storage solution.

 # Log